-This course covers the theory and operation of aircraft cabin atmosphere control systems, ice and rain control systems along with water and waste systems.
-Aircraft fuel system theory, maintenance, and troubleshooting are also discussed, as well as the basic concepts of welding.
-Upon successful completion of this course, students should be able to explain the basic operation cabin atmosphere control systems, ice and rain control systems, maintain an aircraft fuel system, and perform basic welding processes.
+This course covers the theory and operation of aircraft cabin atmosphere control systems, ice, and rain control systems along with water and waste systems.
+Aircraft fuel system, maintenance, and troubleshooting are also performed.
+Upon successful completion of this course, students should be able to explain and perform the basic operation of the cabin atmosphere control systems, ice and rain control systems, and maintain an aircraft fuel system.